thhsie/web-log/weblog-client/README.md

 ## API Integration

-This app can also be integrated with an API built using .NET 8.
-Alternatively, it can provide mock data, which can be selected using the dropdown in the sidebar.
+This client app consumes a minimal API built using .NET and written in C#.